 Paranormal Activity Scholarship

-Rules to Apply: Applicant must demonstrate previous interest of parapsychology through research.
+Rules to Apply: Applicant must demonstrate a previous interest in parapsychology through research.

 Award Amount: $3,000